kartoza/miniSASS/docs/src/developer/install.md

 ## Prerequisites

-- Any Linux distribution for the operating system
+- Any Linux distribution for the operating system.
-- Docker installed on the local machine
+- Docker installed on the local machine.
+- [Docker Compose](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04) installed on the local machine.
-- Visual Studio Code for the editor (or any preferred)
+- Visual Studio Code for the editor (or any preferred editor).

 ## Installation Steps